Boiadeiro (footballer, born 1984)

-Biography
+Career

-Born in Rio de Janeiro, Thiago Xavier signed a 5-year contract with Madureira in August 2001.
-He played all 6 matches for Madureira at 2005 Campeonato Brasileiro Série C.
+Born in Rio de Janeiro, Thiago Xavier signed a five-year contract with Madureira in August 2001.
+He played all six matches for Madureira at 2005 Campeonato Brasileiro Série C.

 He also loaned to Bangu for 2005 Campeonato Carioca Second Division in March 2005.
 In April 2006 he signed a contract with Duque de Caxias which last until the end of 2006 Campeonato Carioca Second Division.
 On 1 August 2006, he was signed by Olaria. for a qualification tournament to 2007 Campeonato Carioca First/Second Division.

 In February 2007, he was signed by Volta Redonda for 2007 Campeonato Carioca.
 He scored the opening goal in his debut match, on 11 March, the first match of Taça Rio, now as Boiadeiro (cowboy).
 He also played rest of the Taça Rio matches, in total of 7 (6 out of 6 group stage, 1 semifinal).